lunarswirls/GravMagPy/README.md

 `build_fortran` supports `orbital`, `direct`, `spectral`, `gauss_legendre`, `xyz_to_brtp`, and `dipole_grid`. `run_fortran` exposes the positional interfaces.
 Shell runners work from `examples`; their builds resolve the canonical files directly under `fortran`.
 Fortran `.in` files are supported directly.
 See [architecture and development direction](docs/architecture.md) and the [solver guide](examples/GravMagSphere_README.md).

-Use `run_sphere_model(model, solver="gauss_legendre")` to evaluate blocks or polygons with the restored Gauss–Legendre volume method in double precision.
+Use `run_sphere_model(model, solver="gauss_legendre")` to evaluate blocks or polygons with the Gauss–Legendre volume method in double precision.
 Node orders and composite subdivisions are configurable; see the [Python modeling guide](docs/sphere.md).
 The [three-solver diagnostic report](diagnostics/gauss_legendre_comparison/README.md) compares quadrature convergence with direct and pure spectral fields at surface, orbital and far-field altitudes.

 ## Tests and diagnostics